zoneh1/Auto-Language-Forward-Lite/README.md

 # Auto Language Forward Lite
-- Provides automatic redirection to language pages.
-Lite!
-Automatic language routing based on location, simple and customizable.
+- Automatic language routing based on location, simple and customizable.

 # Setup
 - Set the Auto Language Forward Lite page as index.php.
 Your visitors should see this page first.